LaughingAlienBuddha/PatronFree/README.md

 # PatronFree

-PatronFree aims to create a sustainable, community-governed funding ecosystem where creators — from open-source developers to digital builders — can receive transparent, democratic support.
+PatronFree aims to create a sustainable, community-governed funding ecosystem where creators from open-source developers to digital builders can receive transparent, democratic support.

 ---

 ## Problem

-Creators — including open-source maintainers — struggle to secure sustainable, community-backed funding.
+Creators including open-source maintainers struggle to secure sustainable, community backed funding.
 Existing platforms are centralized, opaque, and rarely allow communities to democratically allocate pooled support.

 ---

 ## Overview

 PatronFree is an open-source, community-first funding platform that enables creators to receive direct support from their communities.
-It combines one-click tipping with a democratic Community Grant Pool, where contributors collectively decide how pooled funds are allocated.
+It combines one click tipping with a democratic Community Grant Pool, where contributors collectively decide how pooled funds are allocated.

 Designed to be simple, transparent, and hackathon-friendly, PatronFree focuses on fast deployment, clear user flows, and community governance without relying on complex infrastructure.

 ---

-## 🛠️ PatronFree MVP
+##  PatronFree MVP

 The MVP includes: